MikeDigitize/JSFundamentals/README.md

 console.log(i);
 ```

-Let and const are also handled differently to var and function by the compiler.
-How they are handled will be explained in the next section.
+Let and const are also handled differently to var and function by the compiler (see the next section for an explanation as to why).

 ### Summary
 Scope dictates the availablity of variables within your code.
 Variables can be scoped globally, within a function or within a block.
 Variable scope is determined in the compile stage, before the code is executed.
 Scope determined at compile time is known as lexical scoping.